 Today the hospital has over 60 wards and departments providing a wide range of modern medical services and treatments.
 As befitting a major medical center, its medical staff, doctors, specialists, surgeons and medical technicians are all highly trained and experienced.
 More than 100 of the Center’s doctors are instructors and professors at the Tel Aviv Medical University.
 The majority of the hospital’s departments are affiliated with the medical school and participate in advanced medical research projects.

 The hospital also has a Nursing School, also named after Lady Wolfson.
 However, the nursing school first opened its doors as an independent institution under the auspices of the Israeli Ministry of Health in 1975.
 In 1992 the school became merged with the Tel Aviv University Nursing School and, as well as regular nursing studies, opened an academic track for a BA in nursing.

-With a well-earned reputation for excellence in patient treatment and care, the Center excels in the treatment pf cancer, neurological disorders, cardiac disease, endocrine treatments, urological diseases and pathologies of the musculoskeletal system in children and adults.
+With a well-earned reputation for excellence in inpatient treatment and care, the Center excels in the treatment of cancer, neurological disorders, cardiac disease, endocrine treatments, urological diseases and pathologies of the musculoskeletal system in children and adults.

 The Wolfson Medical Center also hosts the international non-for-profit “Save a Childs Heart” organization.
 This philanthropic organization has set itself the goal of providing urgently needed heart surgery and follow-up care for children from developing countries where the heart surgery they require is unobtainable.